SCOTT

 Franchise Acquisitions

-Title 16 of the Code of Federal Regulations Section 436, better known as the Federal Franchise Rule, which is published by the Federal Trade Commission, requires franchisors to disclose twenty-three (23) items of information in a prospectus called a Franchise Disclosure Document (FDD).
-The FDD is designed to provide prospective franchisees with enough information to know whether a viable business opportunity exists.
+Title 16 of the Code of Federal Regulations Section 436, better known as the Federal Franchise Rule, which is published by the Federal Trade Commission, requires franchisors to disclose twenty-three (23) items of information to provide prospective franchisees with enough information to know whether a viable business opportunity exists.
 It also defines acts or practices that are unfair or deceptive in the franchise industry in the United States.

 Scott Capital Consulting completes a comprehensive review to determine the legal and financial viability of the proposed franchise while providing the data necessary to stress-test the investor's conclusions regarding the acquisition.
 We turn legal and financial data into information to clarify whether the franchise you are targeting can help you achieve your investment goals and objectives.

-Think of it this way.
-When you buy a franchise you're buying a business that comes with a lot of information, guidance and a little bit of control.
-When you buy a non-franchise business, you're buying a company that comes with total control without any information or guidance.
+When you buy a franchise, you're buying a business that comes with a lot of guidance and a little bit of control.
+When you buy a business that is not a franchise, you're buying a company that comes with total control and no guidance.

-Asymmetrical information is the most significant challenge for investors buying small or middle market non-franchise businesses because there's no law requiring the seller to provide critical information on whether the business is viable.
-The seller has all the information and the buyer has to request the information needed to make an informed choice.
-Without that information, investors won't know whether they are buying a viable business or someone else's problems.
+Asymmetrical information is a significant challenge for investors buying small or middle market businesses that are not franchises because there's no law requiring the seller to provide critical information on whether the business is viable.
+The seller has all the information, and the buyer has none.
+Until the buyer gets more data which could be turned into information, he or she won't know whether they are buying a viable business or someone else's problems.
 That's where we come in.